Injury Attorneys | Restoring LivesTM

 The human body is very resilient, but unfortunately, long-term complications can arise after a concussion.
 An individual who has suffered from a TBI is now at a higher risk of:

 Even though the chemicals in the brain have been altered from the injury, “normalcy” may still return.
 Treatment for a concussion is as follows:

-If a physician recommends a certain amount of downtime and symptoms are still present, take it easy, and be sure to follow up.
-There’s no magic number, so just be sure to wait for symptoms to rid themselves entirely before returning to a regular routine.
+If a physician recommends a certain amount of downtime and symptoms are still present, be sure to follow up.
+There’s no magic number, so wait for symptoms to rid themselves entirely before returning to a regular routine.